 Google terms in brief

-- Google Fit/Android Wear watches are not medical devices and doesn't have the same security level as health insurance services
+- Google Fit/Wear OS watches are not medical devices and don't have the same security level as health insurance services

-- When you begin using Android Wear, you can opt in or out of letting Google Fit use and store sensor data and connecting to Wear Cloud Sync
+- When you begin using Wear OS, you can opt in or out of letting Google Fit use and store sensor data and connecting to Wear Cloud Sync

 - You can delete all your Google Fit data by removing the apps and then using the Delete History feature on the website